Wally Schirra: Awards and honors

-Throughout his military career, Schirra received numerous military decorations, including three Air Medals and three NASA Distinguished Service Medals, including one posthumously.
+Schirra's numerous military decorations include three Air Medals and three NASA Distinguished Service Medals, including one posthumously.
 His first NASA Distinguished Service Medal was for his Mercury flight, and the second for his Gemini 6A flight.
 He was also awarded the NASA Exceptional Service Medal, the American Campaign Medal, the Asiatic-Pacific Campaign Medal, the World War II Victory Medal, the Navy Occupation Medal with "ASIA" clasp, the China Service Medal, and the Korean Service Medal.
 Additionally, he received several international awards, including a Korean Presidential Unit Citation, the United Nations Korea Medal, and the Korean War Service Medal.
-Schirra has also received civilian aviation awards, the AIAA Award (1963), the Harmon Trophy (1965), the Kitty Hawk Award, and the Golden Key Award.
+Schirra has also received civilian aviation awards, including the AIAA Award (1963), the Harmon Trophy (1965), the Kitty Hawk Award, and the Golden Key Award.

-When Schirra was awarded his Navy Astronaut Wings by Secretary Fred Korth, the Navy's uniform guidance did not specify if it would be worn alongside his naval aviator wings, or replace them.
+When Schirra received his Navy Astronaut Wings from Secretary Fred Korth, the Navy's uniform guidance did not specify whether it should be worn alongside or instead of his naval aviator wings.
 Schirra decided to wear his astronaut wings above his ribbons, and the aviator wings below them.
-Schirra was awarded the Navy Distinguished Service Medal for being the commander of Apollo 7.
+Schirra received the Navy Distinguished Service Medal for commanding Apollo 7.
 He was also awarded a Distinguished Flying Cross for escorting B-29 bombers during the Korean War, a gold star for his Sigma 7 flight, and a second gold star for flying on Gemini 6A.
-Schirra, a fellow of Society of Experimental Test Pilots (SETP), received the Iven C. Kincheloe Award from the society in 1963, along with the other six Mercury astronauts.
-He was awarded the Robert J. Collier Trophy in 1962, along with the rest of the Mercury 7.
-The award was typically given to engineers and inventors, but aviators were awarded this time instead.
+Schirra, a fellow of Society of Experimental Test Pilots (SETP), received its Iven C. Kincheloe Award in 1963 along with the other six Mercury astronauts.
+In 1962, he and the other Mercury astronauts received the Robert J. Collier Trophy, which was typically given to engineers and inventors.

 Schirra was a 33rd Degree Mason and part of the American Institute of Aeronautics and Astronautics, as well as a fellow of the American Astronautical Society.
 Schirra received Honorary Doctorates of Science from three colleges and universities: Lafayette College (for Astronautical Engineering), the University of Southern California, and his alma mater the Newark College of Engineering (for Astronautics).
-Schirra was inducted into multiple halls of fame: the International Air & Space Hall of Fame (1970), the International Space Hall of Fame (1981), the National Aviation Hall of Fame (1986), the U.S. Astronaut Hall of Fame (1990), and the New Jersey Hall of Fame.
+Schirra was inducted into the International Air & Space Hall of Fame (1970), the International Space Hall of Fame (1981), the National Aviation Hall of Fame (1986), the U.S. Astronaut Hall of Fame (1990), and the New Jersey Hall of Fame.
 The USNS Wally Schirra (T-AKE-8), a Lewis and Clark-class dry cargo ship named for Schirra, was christened and launched March 8, 2009.
-A street and a park are named after Schirra in Upper Dublin, Pennsylvania, and Oradell, New Jersey.
-Walter M. Schirra Elementary School in Old Bridge Township, New Jersey, is named after Schirra.
+A street is named after Schirra in Upper Dublin, Pennsylvania, and a park in Oradell, New Jersey.
+There is a Walter M. Schirra Elementary School in Old Bridge Township, New Jersey.